paintparty/fireworks/README.md

 This `.edn` config file can live anywhere on your computer, but by convention should be `~/.fireworks/config.edn`.
 If you were to set the environment variable in your `.zshrc` (or similar), it would look like this:

 ```
-export FIREWORKS_CONFIG="/Users/your-home-folder/.fireworks/config.edn"
+export FIREWORKS_CONFIG="/Users/<your-home-folder>/.fireworks/config.edn"
 ```

-You will need to substitute `your-home-folder` in the example above with the name of your user folder on your computer.
+You will need to substitute `<your-home-folder>` in the example above with the name of your user folder on your computer.
 When you setup this environment variable for the first time, and you are already running a Clojure(Script) project that you aim to use Fireworks in, you will probably need restart a new session from a new terminal instance, so that your new `FIREWORKS_CONFIG` env var will be accessible in your dev environment.

 For the actual `config.edn` file, you can use the above example map (at the beginning of this section) as a starting point.
 Prior to doing this you can experiment with the various configuration options ala-carte via passing a leading options map to `fireworks.core/?`: